hhnnhh/berlin_datascience_lab/README.md

 ## Project ideation

+_Predictive forecasting model:_

-We suggest to build a product that is able to predict emission results (passing and failing of car) based
+We suggest to build a product that is able to predict emission results (passing and failing of car)
-* on the current results
-* or based on the static car features that are provided (such as model, odometer, car age)
+1. based on the static car features that are provided (such as model, odometer, car age)
+1. based on the current results

 ## Sources: